mmrwoods/docker-for-rails-devs/README.md

 Note: simply using `docker-compose up --force-recreate` did not work for me, as postgres would find and re-use an existing database, I had to stop, prune and recreate to force postgres to re-initialize and recreate the database.

+### Chapter 7

+It's no longer necessary to add RUN instructions to Dockerfile to allow apt to work with https-based sources (i.e. install `apt-transport-https`) or to install an "up-to-date version of Node" from nodesource.com.
+The latest Ruby 2.6 image, at the time of writing, is built on Debian 10/Buster, which seems to support https-based sources, and installs a sufficiently up-to-date version of Node.